Squareheron942/quicklime/docs/modelformat.md

 - Number of vertices
 - Number of attributes
 - "Permutation": how vertex attributes map to shader registers
+- Radius of bounding sphere (used for frustum culling)
 - Extra information on attributes (TBD)
 - Number of bones
 - Bone array in binary format (specifically formatted as 2 vectors for position and rotation)